hdShang/arxiv-daily/docs/cs-AI/2025-09-27/papers/251002342v1-catmark-a-context-aware-thresholding-framework-for-robust-cross-task.md

 ---
 layout: default
-title: CATMark: A Context-Aware Thresholding Framework for Robust Cross-Task Watermarking in Large Language Models
+title: "CATMark: A Context-Aware Thresholding Framework for Robust Cross-Task Watermarking in Large Language Models"
 ---

 # CATMark: A Context-Aware Thresholding Framework for Robust Cross-Task Watermarking in Large Language Models